 For any necklace or bracelet I would advise draping a piece of string, cutting it to the length you want, and measuring it with a ruler for reference before ordering.
 But I wouldn’t worry too much about the precise length, as you can always add a necklace extender or magnetic extender clasp if it’s too short.
 See my recent blog post on jewelry hacks for the extenders and clasps that I use!

 I’d love to hear some small jewelry shops that you guys love as well!
-And stay tuned for Part 2 for some of my favorite handmade rings (in custom sizes) & earrings.
+And check Part 2 for some of my favorite handmade rings (in custom sizes) & earrings.